BNath12/BNath12/README.md

 I’m Bibhash Nath currently working for New York City Emergency Management.
 This is my personal github page.
-The repository are my personal.
+The repositories are my personal.
 I’m interested in Geospatial data science, ArcGIS API for Python, Machine learning application in environmental science.
-I’m currently learning JavaScript for GIS web application.
+I’m currently learning JavaScript for a GIS web application.
+My academic pages can be found here: https://scholar.google.com/citations?user=BFD0uboAAAAJ&hl=en
 I can be reached at bibhash12@gmail.com

 <!---